Social media in the workplace has become a huge part of our everyday lives. It’s one of those technologies that we can’t seem to get enough of.

 Brands like Starbucks and Threadless have used social media time and time again to innovate their products and campaigns with the help of their employees.
 Social media can help your staff get real-time feedback on their ideas and projects, which may lead to improvements, saving time and other resources in the long run.

-So what’s the downside of allowing social media use at work?
-There are a few stumbling blocks to productivity that you might want to consider before making a decision to ban or encourage the use of social media in the workplace.
+So what are the cons of social media in the workplace or downsides of allowing social media use at work?
+There are a few stumbling blocks to productivity that you might want to consider before deciding to ban or encourage the use of social media in the workplace.

 Time passes very quickly on social media.
 An employee might decide to just scroll through their Twitter timeline for a minute, only to end up spending hours chatting with their mutuals and reveling in the gist of the day.